Our Top Ecommerce Product Discovery Strategies

 Modern shoppers are automatically distrusting of brands they have little experience with.
 Most of your shoppers will default to assuming that your store makes profit-motivated decisions.
 With that in mind, it’s important to provide some information with your recommendations as you don’t want shoppers assuming you’re suggesting that they buy products that benefit you most.

 Typical guided sales funnels wait until the shopper has finished answering questions to display a list of products.
 However, if your primary concern is conversion, providing a sampling of recommended products that updates as the shopper makes selections can be extremely helpful.

 They may find a product that fits their needs anywhere in the process, and decide to move on immediately.
-This also helps with the trust aspect, as they can see exactly what effect their selections are having on the products.
+This also helps with the trust aspect, as they can see exactly what effect their selections are having on the ecommerce product discovery process.

 Tip 5: Use images